chris-casper/chris-casper.github.io/_posts/2025-08-23-Nebra-Cell-Modem.md

 ### PPS?

-Allegedly Quectel EG25-G does partially support PPS, which allows really accurate time keeping.
-We'd need to connect a wire from one of the pins on the card to one of the GPIO pins.
-This would bring down time inaccuracy to a few ms. But I haven't poked at it yet.
+Quectel EG25-G does partially support PPS, which allows really accurate time keeping.
+The system board has a wire to both the PCI-E connectors.

+You can also run a jumper from the pad to one of the GPIO pins.
+It wouldn't be very high precision like nanoseconds.
+This would bring down time inaccuracy to a few ms.

 ### Alternative setup